 In 1998, I graduated from Norwich University, with a Bachelor of Science in Nursing, a newly commissioned Ensign in the US Navy and was stationed in Bethesda, MD.
 I loved working with the babies, in the Neonatal ICU (NICU) so much that I made the choice against continuing a career in the Navy.
 After serving my obligation for the ROTC scholarship, I stayed on as a civilian employee.
 Doing that for the rest of my career was the plan...
 Then, I married back into the Navy.
-I never would have guessed that he would continue his Naval career towards retirement.
+I never would have guessed that he would continue his Naval career towards retirement in July 2023.

 When our youngest was nearly 2, I completed the pathway for Registered Nurses through Lactation Education Resources, and earned the credential International Board Certified Lactation Consultant (IBCLC), after passing the exam (IBCLE) in 2014.

 I'm also a trained yoga teacher.
 My yoga practice informs my IBCLC practice as much as my training and education.
 Body alignment, state of mind, and breathing are impactful infant feeding.
 In December 2019, I trained on Perinatal Mood and Anxiety Disorders through Postpartum Support International, and started the role of coordinator to connect people to local resources in May 2020.
 Interacting with help-seekers has changed the way I think about most things.